RosaleeKnight/study-notes/cybersecurity-terminology.md

 Terms I have come across studying.

-//list should contain job titles, attacks, maleware name, tools, etc//
+//list should contain job titles, attacks, malware name, tools, etc//

+2FA (Two-Factor Authentication): A security process in which the user provides two authentication factors to verify they are who they say they are.

 Adware: Any piece of software or application that displays advertisements on your computer.
 APT (Advanced Persistent Threat): An attack in which an unauthorized user gains access to a system or network without being detected.